“Everything in the world began with a yes.”

 Paige Sweet, PhD, LP

+I am an active participant in the field of psychoanalysis.
+At the Manhattan Institute for Psychoanalysis, I’m the Chair of the Sexuality and Gender Initiative and the co-chair of the Colloquium Committee.
+I also teach at the National Training Program in Contemporary Psychoanalysis.
+And I’m Associate Faculty at the Brooklyn Institute for Social Research.
 My writing has appeared in Parallax, ARIEL, The New Inquiry, and other places.
-I received the 2023 Symonds Prize for my essay, “Mask Up” which was published in Studies in Gender and Sexuality.
-My essay, “An Apprenticeship in Not Knowing,” is a hybrid piece that braids together reflections on my own analysis, literature, and psychoanalytic theory; it will be published in the Fall of 2024 in an anthology titled, Autotheory and Its Others.
-The short piece I wrote for the Substack called The Ersatz Experience, “On Copies,” also shows my longstanding interest in experimentation and personal-theoretical writing.
+I was awarded the 2023 Symonds Prize for my essay, “Mask Up” which was published in Studies in Gender and Sexuality.
+My hybrid essay, “An Apprenticeship in Not Knowing,” will be published in Autotheory and Its Others in 2025.
+The short piece I wrote for the The Ersatz Experience, “On Copies,” also shows my longstanding interest in experimentation and personal-theoretical writing.